X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 **Description:** `CHKIN` sets a file to be used as default input allowing for subsequent calls to `CHRIN` or other file read functions.
 The `x` register should contain the logical file number. `OPEN` will need to have been called prior to using `CHKIN`.

 ---

+#### Function Name: `GETIN`

+Purpose: Read a byte from the selected input channel, or a character from the keyboard buffer.
+Call Address: $FFE4
+Communication Registers: .A
+Preparatory routines: `OPEN`, `CHKIN` (Both are only needed when reading from files/other non-keyboard devices)
+Error returns: none (use `READST` for Channel I/O)
+Registers affected: .A .X .Y .P

+**Description:** Reads a byte from the currently-selected input channel, or a character from the keyboard's input buffer.

+##### Keyboard

+After a `CLRCHN`, or without calling `CHKIN`, calling `GETIN` will return a character from the keyboard's input buffer into the .A register.
+If the buffer is empty, .A will contain 0.

+As of R49, an alternative to calling `GETIN` for keyboard input if you are simultaneously handling file I/O is to use the `extapi` call `kbdbuf_get`, which isn't affected by the `CHKIN` call.

+##### Channel I/O

+After calling `CHKIN`, calling `GETIN` behaves nearly identically to `BASIN`.

+---